tidepool-org/data-science-handbook/tutorials/pycharm-getting-started.md

 ## Best Practices
 * For more information on coding style, see the Data Science Team code style guidelines.
-[TO DO: ADD LINK]
+[TODO: put link after this section is written]

 ## Tips and Tricks